Statistical Demonstrations and Tutorials

 include Fortune 500 corporations as well as universities and

 academics.
 If you run into statistical problems, they may be

 Demonstrations and Tutorials...

-Kremelberg's statistical resources page -- contains resources for statistics
+Kremelberg's statistical resources page -- contains resources

-tests by hand to check their work.
+students who need to calculate these tests by hand to check their work.

 -- A set of short tutorial taking you through the process of creating C